skiptools/skip-model/README.md

 From `Combine`, SkipModel supports the `ObservableObject` protocol and `@Published` property wrapper.

-Most of SkipModel's support is implemented directly in the Skip transpiler.
+Most of Skip's model support is implemented directly in the Skip transpiler.
 In fact, SkipModel itself contains only empty `Observable` and `ObservableObject` marker protocols.
 These marker protocols are are sufficient for the Skip transpiler to recognize your observable types.
-When generating the corresponding Kotlin classes, the transpiler then adds the necessary code so that their state can be tracked by the Compose runtime.
+When generating their corresponding Kotlin classes, the transpiler then adds the necessary code so that their state can be tracked by the Compose runtime.

 Note that other than recognizing the `ObservableObject` and `@Published` markers, SkipModel does not support the Combine API.